mrciolino/wiki-backup/timeline.md

 - The party fights the Devastation Ice Phoenix.
 The party locates the devastation Ice Phoenix and battles it atop a mountain.
 However after seeing its powerful icey abilities forst hand, they retreat to do some preparation.
 Adalynn provides glyphs of warding to empower the party, while Bazzdows buys some potions and does some crafting.
 Once they are prepared. they return to face the beast.
 - Bazzdows and Adalynn use Wall of Force and Forcecage to trap the phoenix in a demiplane where they can keep it cornered.
 Spoops keeps up the melee damage while tanking the phoenix, Bazzdows, Adalynn, and Os continue doing ranged attacks.
 - The party meets Glaculs.
+- Magical College of Highhold
 - The party fights Illithids underground beneath the Highhold Magic College Library.
 - The mind flayers attempt to eat Spoops' brain but find nothing there because hes a skeleton.
 - The party fights an Illithid dragon.
 - The party meets Archmage Lancel Highhold
+- [Escape From Sigil](/Events/escape-from-sigil)
 - Spoops draws a card which summons a team of Marut and offers spoops the power of an epic boon if he kills all the marut himself.
 He fails to kill all of them himself as he requires help from the party.
-- Magical College of Porthy
-- [Escape From Sigil](/Events/escape-from-sigil)

 - Hunting down devastation vermin
 - Spoops magically obtains the can of whoop ass.
 - The party hunts down and fights the devastation Beetle.